Skip to content

 Putting yourself in the shoes of a mentor can often be much more insightful than asking the mentor themselves.

-🥷🏿 You are the expert
+🥷🏿 YOU are the expert

 🫀 Trust (and train) your gut

-Trusting your gut is like a muscle.
+And trusting your gut is like a muscle.
 The more you use it, the stronger it gets.

 🙋 So should I never ask for help?

+Not at all!
 Definitely ask for help.
-Getting input is valuable, especially for big
+Getting input is valuable, especially for big decisions.
+Multiple perspectives will broaden your thinking.

 But use advice to supplement your judgment, not replace it.